Slion/TrackPointDriver/README.md

 While designed to work for [Lenovo ThinkPad USB Keyboard with TrackPoint] this driver could potentially work for other TrackPoint hardware or even any mouse pointer device.

+# Development
+Use DebugView and enable verbose kernel capture to obtain debug output from a driver debug build.

+# Conclusion
+That was an interresting dip in Windows kernel driver development.
+Actually implementing a proper mouse wheel emulation from a mouse driver filter was really straight forward.
+That brings the question: why could Lenevo engineers not get this done years ago?
+Go figure!

 # Resources
 * [Linux driver] for the same hardware.
 * Lenovo ThinkPad USB Keyboard with TrackPoint: